-The Sheriff shall review and approve or reject the deed and conveyance form.
-The approved deed shall be recorded by the Sheriff within fourteen (14) business days of payment of the purchase price.
-Sheriff shall charge a fee of Fifty Dollars and 00/100 ($50.00) for deed review and a fee of Seventy-five Dollars and 00/100 ($75.00) for administrative costs to process the conveyance form and to record the deed.
+The sheriff shall review and approve or reject the deed and conveyance form.
+The approved deed shall be recorded by the sheriff within 14 business days of payment of the purchase price.
+The sheriff shall charge a fee of $50 for deed review and a fee of $75 for administrative costs to process the conveyance form and to record the deed.

-A. No attorney, nor officer or employee of the Court shall discuss matters with the media that might interfere with a fair trial or otherwise prejudice the administration of justice.
+A. No attorney or officer or employee of the Court shall discuss matters with the media that might interfere with a fair trial or otherwise prejudice the administration of justice.

 B. Where deemed appropriate, the Court may issue a special order governing: